-- Evidence that sufficient exploratory effort and communication with the proposed host institution has already occurred to lay the ground work necessary for the proposed activity’s timely success.
+- Evidence that sufficient exploratory effort and communication with the proposed host institution has already occurred to lay the ground work for the proposed activity’s timely success

-The purpose of this grant initiative is to provide a faculty member with the necessary funding to support a two-week visit at an academic institution or a national research center/institute located overseas.
+The purpose of this grant's initiative is to provide a faculty member with the necessary funding to support a two-week visit at an academic institution or a national research center/institute located overseas.
 The expectation is that the Lehigh faculty member will use the two weeks to have a substantive exchange of ideas with another faculty member or groups of faculty (or their equivalent) at the host institution in area(s) of mutual interest in education, and/or research/scholarly/creative works.

 The expected, and immediate, outcomes are learning about the host institution and building a strong interpersonal connection, both of which will provide the foundation for future collaboration that can lead to more tangible results such as the 10 examples cited above.
 In addition, a desired longer-term outcome is the establishment of a broader-based relationship between Lehigh University and the host institution that goes beyond the individual faculty member’s area of interest.

 The Office of International Affairs invites all Lehigh tenured and tenure-track faculty members to submit a two-page proposal for funding under this program.
 Funds are available to support up to five proposals on an annual basis.
 Grant selection is a competitive process.
 The evaluation committee (see below) will review all proposals and then submit its recommendations to the Vice President for International Affairs who will make the final selection.

 Past experience has shown that more worthy proposals are submitted than can be funded, so it is important to emphasize that among all such proposals the evaluation committee considers how each fully addresses the breadth of criteria described in the “Context, Purpose, and Expectations” section above.